Trump replaces campaign manager Brad Parscale, as polls show Biden ahead

 With Dunn’s urging, Biden hired his current campaign manager, Jen O’Malley Dillon, in March after Dunn and others helped resurrect Biden in Nevada and South Carolina and put him on the path to the nomination.
 Schultz is now at the Democratic National Committee, helping lead the joint battleground strategy among the national party, the Biden campaign and state parties.

-Fox News' Paul Steinhauser and The Associated Press contributed to this report.
+Fox News' Kristen Fisher, Brooke Singman, Paul Steinhauser and The Associated Press contributed to this report.